-The venting instructions must be followed to avoid restricted combustion or recirculation of flue gases.
+The venting instructions must be followed to avoid poor combustion or recirculation of flue gases.
 Such conditions cause sooting or risks of fire and asphyxiation.

-This water heater can be installed as either a direct vent system or power vent (air from inside) system.
-If it is installed as a direct vent system, then the air intake and the exhaust vent are piped to the outside.
-If a power vented system is used, then air is drawn from inside and only the exhaust is piped to the outside.
+This water heater can be installed as either a power direct vent system or power vent system (air from inside).
+If it is installed as a power direct vent system, then the air intake and the exhaust vent are piped to the outside.
+If a power vent system is used, then combustion air is drawn from inside and only the exhaust is piped to the outside.
 Determine which system is best for your application and install as described in the following sections.